BerezinSY/FMEA/README.md

 This app is FMEA - Failure Mode Effect Analysis.
-FMEA is a tool that is needed to analyse potential risks in design & technology in automotive industry
+FMEA is a tool that is needed to analyse potential risks in design & technology in automotive industry.